Stats-211-Group/Risk-Assessment-of-Tesla-Stock-A-Bayesian-MCMC-Approach-to-VaR-and-ES-Estimation/report.md

 ### 4.1 Trace Plots & Geweke test

 * **Analysis:** The trace plots for $\mu$, $\sigma$, and $\nu$ exhibit a stable "caterpillar" pattern with no discernible trend.
 This indicates that the chain has successfully converged to the stationary distribution after the burn-in period.
+  The first 10% of the chain (10,000 iterations) was discarded as the burn-in period.

 <div align="center">
     <img src="outputs/trace_mu.png" width="100%">